Understanding Prototype Pollution

 - Sanitize keys in user-controlled objects.

-- Audit third-party libraries for prototype pollution vulnerabilities.
+- Audit third-party libraries for prototype pollution vulnerabilities using tools like:

 - Keep dependencies updated.